 When you think of a long road trip with two or three year olds, what comes to mind?
 Whining, crying, temper tantrums?
 Trying to get out of their car seat?
 It doesn’t have to be that way, not if you have the right car activities for toddlers!

-But fear not, because there are other ways to keep the kiddos occupied that don’t involve screens.
-Many of these activities are not only fun for toddlers, but also stimulate their brains and hone those fine motor skills… all while you’re on your way to grandma’s!
+Fear not, because there are other ways to keep the kiddos occupied that don’t involve screens.
+Many of these activities are not only fun for toddlers, but also stimulate their brains and hone those fine motor skills, all while you’re on your way to grandmas!

-And car activities for toddlers don’t have to be expensive, either.
-In fact, most of these things are free or inexpensive, the sort of things you can find at home or at the local dollar store!
+Toddler car activities don’t have to be expensive, either.
+In fact, most of these things are free or inexpensive, the sort of things you can find at home or at the local dollar store.

 Disclaimer: this post contains affiliate links.